graalvm/workshops/native-image/non-fungible-verses/README.md

 This lab describes how to build a simple application with a very minimal REST-based API.
 The lab then shows how to containerise the application, using Docker.
 First, take a quick look at your simple application.

-We have provided the source code and build scripts for this application in _native-image/containerisation/lab/src_.
+The source code and build scripts for this application are in _native-image/containerisation/lab/src_.

 The application is built on top of the [Spring Boot](https://spring.io/projects/spring-boot) framework and makes use of the [Spring Native Project](https://docs.spring.io/spring-native/docs/current/reference/htmlsingle/) (a Spring incubator